kekistermann/MDD_model/README.md

 #### Causal Loop Diagram:
 References to the numbers are in Appendix of (Wittenborn et al. 2016).

+This is my slightly modified version of the feedback mechanisms in Major Depressive Disorder (MDD).
+Green arrows with empty head reduce and red arrows with filled head increase variable values.
+The components can roughly be grouped into “Psychological” (green), “Neurobiological” (purple) and fixed variables (light orange).
+Variables with dashed borders change over weeks/months and variables with solid border change over minutes.
 ![Model of MDD - FINAL!](https://github.com/user-attachments/assets/77b1b402-9b0d-4a3d-9f10-aa368caf3bd8)